Functional Resume Templates

 Pros

-- A functional resume is the right choice for candidates with non-traditional work experience or no work experience entirely.
+- A functional resume is the right choice for candidates with non-traditional work experience or no work experience at all.

 - A functional resume emphasizes your skills and accomplishments.
-It is an effective way to tell your career story if you have a lot of experience and want your goal is to showcase your accomplishments.
+It's an effective way to tell your career story if you have a lot of experience and your goal is to showcase your accomplishments.

-- It is easy to adjust the content to a specific role you’re hoping to land without thinking much about job titles that aren’t relevant to the job application, employment gaps, or lack of experience in the field
+- It's easy to adjust the content to a specific role you’re hoping to land without thinking much about job titles that aren’t relevant to the job application, employment gaps, or lack of experience in the field.

 Cons